 It is this great flexibility of Hire Purchase that has made it popular with point-of-sale finance – such as at car dealers.
 At the same time many motor dealers are becoming expert at guiding small businesses to select the product that best suits their needs.

 Is there a disadvantage to Hire Purchase?

-Hire purchase gives you ownership of your business car which means it’s on your company’s books.
+Hire purchase gives you ownership of your business company car which means it’s on your company’s books.
 But that does mean that when you want to sell, you will be subject to used car price fluctuations at the time of selling.

 There are other forms of lower repayments methods that come with a balloon payment element – such as lease purchase, contract purchase and so on – which could help cash flow, and these are not available on Hire Purchase.